Do you want your ad here?

 }

-In line (A) the statement is where the code uses a try memory session to create a scope.
-A scope will auto close when its finished the try-block.
+In line (A) the statement is where the code uses a try with resources to create an Arena.
+An Arena is type of scope confined will auto close when it's finished after the try-block.
 This will deallocate native memory safely.
+Please see the javadoc documentation for additional types of Arenas.

 In statement (C) the call to the native function printf() with the object cString of type MemorySegement is passed in and invoked.
-Another important note to understand is stdout (Standard output) in C, will need to be flushed if you have a Java System.out.println() For instance:
+Another important note to understand is stdout (Standard output) in C, when used in combination with Java's System.out.printlin() you may need to flush the native side first for instance:

 System.out.println("Java System.out\n");

-One some systems, (on my MacOS) the following output occurs because of the C's output hasn't been flushed:
+On some systems, (on MacOS) the following output occurs because of the C's output hasn't been flushed:

 Java System.out